|

 Passover is a Jewish festival that commemorates the Exodus, which was the liberation of the Israelites from Egyptian slavery.

 "If the full moon comes the day before the first day of spring, you have to wait until the next full moon for Passover."
+Says Bill Nettles, a physics professor at Union University.

 If the date for Easter Sunday comes a day before Passover, Easter is moved to the next Sunday.